khucnam/FastET/README.md

 	("your_fasta_file.fasta" file contains the sequences you want to classify.
 Please see the "sample.fasta" as an example.)

 3. Open the corresponding XXX_Result.csv file to see the results.
-   XXX can be one of the following NoSub-CBOW, NoSubFN, NoSubSK, SubCBOW, SubSK.
+   XXX can be one of the following: NoSub-CBOW, NoSubFN, NoSubSK, SubCBOW, SubSK.
    These are 5 different word embedding feature type used.
    In each result file, there are 2 columms: first one contains the protein ID, the next column contains the probability of the protein sequence to be electron transport proteins.